7 Powers by Hamilton Helmer: A FREE Strategic Framework Template

 Introduction

-When it comes to strategic positioning, most people think of standard competitive analysis tools like Porter's Five Forces, McKinsey's 3 Horizons Framework, and so on.
-However, there are other ways to look at this that can be just as powerful.
+When it comes to strategic positioning, most people think of standard competitive analysis tools such as Porter's Five Forces and McKinsey's 3 Horizons Framework.
+However, other ways to look at this can be just as powerful.

-When building a business, every strategy, tactic, and operation must be optimized for performance and profitability.
-No matter how large or small your company, you’ll need to make wise decisions about how best to operate to gain a competitive edge and stay ahead of the market.
+Every strategy, tactic, and operation must be optimized for performance and profitability when building a business.
+No matter how large or small your company is, you’ll need to make wise decisions about how best to operate to gain a competitive edge and stay ahead of the market.

-This article will provide insights on Helmer's 7 Powers that can help you build a stronger company.
-Read on to discover more about the 7 powers in business by Helmer.
+This article will provide insights into Helmer's 7 Powers that can help you build a stronger company.
+Please read on to learn more about Helmer's 7 powers in business.

 When does market power matter?